- On a €60,000 gross salary, Ireland's effective tax rate is approximately 25% — middle of the pack internationally

 How Does Ireland Stack Up?

-Ireland sits in the middle of the pack — cheaper than Germany and France, but more expensive than the UK, Australia, and the US.
+Ireland sits in the middle of the pack — cheaper than Germany, France and the Netherlands, but more expensive than the UK, Australia, and the US at this salary level.

 Where Ireland is More Expensive